The cities in Turkey every traveler needs on their itineraryby Luz Prada | July 24, 2019

 Istanbul, the capital of three empires

-Although it is not the capital of the Turkish state, it is one of the quintessential cities of Turkey.
-In fact, throughout history it has had the title of being the capital of three different empires: the Roman, the Ottoman and the Byzantine.
-The city is located on the banks of the Bosphorus Strait, which is responsible for separating Europe and Asia physically.
-The contrasts are the key in Istanbul, since it is very oriental to be a European capital but maybe it is too western to be an Asian city.
+The most important out of all the Turkey cities is located on the banks of the Bosphorus Strait, which is responsible for separating Europe and Asia physically.
+The contrasts are the key in Istanbul: it is very oriental to be a European capital, but maybe it is too western to be an Asian city.

 Ankara, the city of Alexander the Great

 Now, it's time to talk about Ankara, the capital of the Turkish state and second largest in terms of population out of all the cities in Turkey, second only to Istanbul.
 It is located in the Central Anatolia area, where a variety of civilizations have lived.
 From Romans to Ottomans, passing through the Romans.

 In fact, this Turkish city was the residence of Alexander the Great for many years.
 The main monuments to see are located on top of a hill, which is perfect to get a panoramic view of the rest of the city.
 Definitely one of the best cities to visit in Turkey!

 Izmir, sun and beach in one of the major cities in Turkey

 Izmir is third in the ranking of the cities in Turkey in terms of population.
 Its main attraction is its proximity to the beach.
 This makes it a perfect destination if you want to spend a holiday bathing and in the sun.

 But there’s more to Izmir than beaches: you can also find many spas and other places to take a bath.

 A great variety of civilizations have also passed through this city, and although the important monuments are preserved today, it may be the most European and Westernized of all the Turkey cities.